-Available for inspection in the secretariat.
+1Available for inspection in the secretariat.

-- 16. The representative of the European Economic Community stated that his authorities were continuing to address a two-fold problem, one being a common classification, the second being the reporting system used in the EEC.
+- 16. The representative of the Buropean Economic Community stated that his authorities were continuing to address a two-fold problem, one being a common classification, the second being the reporting system used in the EEC.
 The latter was based on the nationality of the winning tenderer and therefore major changes would have to be introduced before a common Community approach could be arrived at.
 An internal EEC enquiry was underway with the aim of presenting suggestions to the Committee.
-In reply to a question from the representative of the United States, he added that the solution sought would be an internal Community system to be translated into the Harmonized System by way of a concordance. - 17.
+In reply to a question from the representative of the United States, he added that the solution sought would be an internal Community system to be translated into the Harmonized System has way of a concordance. - 17.
 The representative of Canada noted that his delegation had circulated a statement explaining investigations which had taken place in Canada.
-His delegation had found that conversion to the Harmonized System would create substantial difficulties, and that other alternatives should be sought. - Concerning the level of detail, the Chairman referred to the Austrian and Canadian papers.
-As to the question whether the two-digit or four-digit level was feasible, he noted that the Harmonized System had 21 sections in 97 chapters; these contained over 1,200 headings at four-digit level.
-The representative of Canada reiterated his view that the existing 26 categories should be extended, citing examples in his delegation's paper showing why this would be beneficial.
-The representative of the United States recalled that in the negotiations leading up to the revised list of Article VI, the agreed concept had been to introduce more product categories.
-Her delegation did not suggest that the statistical classification be used for implementation of the Agreement. be developed to standardize She suggested that a concordance statistical reporting.
+His delegation had found that conversion to the Harmonized System would create substantial difficulties, and that other alternatives should be sought. - 18.
+Concerning the level of detail, the Chairman referred to the Austrian and Canadian papers.
+As to the question whether the two-digit or four-digit level was feasible, he noted that the Harmonized System had 21 sections in 97 chapters; these contained over 1,200 headings at the four-digit level.
+The representative of Canada reiterated his view that the existing 26 categories should be extended, citing examples in his delegation's paper showing why this would be beneficial. representative of the United States recalled that in the negotiations leading up to the revised list of Article Vi. the agreed concept had been to introduce more product categories.
+Her delegation did not suggest that the statistical classification be used for implementation of the Agreement.
+She suggested that a concordance be developed to etanderdise the statistical reporting.
 She wondered if the Canadian difficulties had stemmed from attempts to formulate a concordance.
-The representative of Canada responded that his authorities had no problems with the concordance between their Federal Supply Classification and the 26 product categories. however technical difficulties arose in formulating a concordance between the FSC and the HS. - 19.
-The representative of Sweden stressed the importance of comparability of the statistics and warned against becoming overwhelmed by details.
-The representative of Canada agreed with this point and stated that his delegation would appreciate advice from other delegations as to how they had managed this concordance task.
-The representative of Israel also agreed that it was important not to overburden the reporting system, but to use the 26 product categories as a basis for subdividing or adding a few categories in certain fields. - 20.
-The Chairman proposed that this item be kept on the agenda for the next meeting, in order to give delegations an opportunity to evaluate statements and documents presented.
+The representative of Sanada responded that his authorities had no problems with the concordence between their federal fupply Classification and the 26 product categories. however technical difficulties arose in formulating a concordance between the PSC and the MS. - 19.
+The representative of feedon stressed the importance of comparability of the statistics and varned against becoming overwhelmed by details.
+The representative of Genedo agreed with this point and stated that his delegation would appreciate advice from other delegations as to how they had managed this concordance task.
+The representative of israel also agreed that it was important not to overburden the reporting system, but to use the 20 product categories as a basis for subdividing or adding a few coverage in certain fields. - 20.
+The Chairman proposed that this item be kept on the agenda for the next meeting.
+In order to give delegations an opportunity to evaluate statements and documents presented.
 It was so agreed.

-(d) Uniform definition of origin
+(d) iniform definition of origin